Elmswell: Present Elmswell

 The village was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

 Currently, the number of houses is over 2000 and the number of inhabitants is over 4750.

 The Church of St John the Divine in Church Hill was mentioned in the Domesday Book.
 Sir Robert Gardiner, former Lord Chief Justice of Ireland, the lord of the manor, who died in 1620, built almshouses next to the church and left them to three women from Elmswell and three from the nearby village of Norton.
 He is buried in St John the Divine.

 The village has had a railway station since 1846, on the line between Bury St Edmunds and Ipswich.
 There is a wildlife area at Kiln Meadow, and two pubs – The Tavern and The Fox - exist in the village.

 Elmswell was named Suffolk's village of the year in 2008 beating Cockfield and Fressingfield into second and third place respectively.

+The village is home to Elmswell Cricket Club who play at the Blackbourne.
+The team, skippered by Ben Whatling, compete in The Suffolk Cricket League and Colchester Indoor League.